marius-team/marius/docs/user_guide/installation.rst

 * cmake >= 3.12
 * make >= 3.8

-Installing dependencies
-"""""""""""""""""""""""
-This can be skipped if the above are already installed.

-PyTorch, CUDA & CuDNN:
+Installing torch according to their documentation should cover the above dependencies: https://pytorch.org/get-started/locally/

 Installation from source with Pip